-Your goal in establishing export price is to be able to sell maximum quantity with maximum profit margin.
+Your goal in establishing export price is to be able to sell maximum quantity with a maximum profit margin.

 It is a good idea to start your planning with a SWOT (Strengths, Weaknesses, Opportunities and Threats) analysis.
-Having a list of SW and a list of OT would help you to understand which matters require attention.
+Having a list of SW and a list of OT would help you to prioritise and understand which matters require attention.

 Develop a problem solving plan